Sean Smith (cornerback): 2011

 Defensive coordinator Mike Nolan retained Smith and Vontae Davis as the starting cornerback duo to start the 2011 season.
 On October 23, 2011, Smith collected a season-high seven solo tackles in an 18–15 loss to the Denver Broncos in Week 7.
 The following week, he made a season-high tying seven solo tackles and deflected a pass during a 20–17 loss at the New York Giants in Week 8.
 On December 12, 2011, the Miami Dolphins fired head coach Tony Sparano after they fell to a 4-9 record.
 Assistant head coach/secondary coach Todd Bowles was named the interim head coach for the remainder of the season.
 He finished the 2011 season with a career-high 62 combined tackles (52 solo), seven pass deflections, and two interceptions in 16 games and 16 starts.
 He received an overall grade of 43.4 which was the lowest grade of his career from Pro Football Focus.
 His grade ranked 93rd among all qualifying cornerbacks in 2011.

 2012

-The Miami Dolphins' new head coach Joe Philbin named Smith the No.1 cornerback on the depth chart to start the regular season, alongside Richard Marshall.
+The Dolphins' new head coach Joe Philbin named Smith the No. 1 cornerback on the depth chart to start the regular season, alongside Richard Marshall.
 On September 30, 2012, Smith recorded six solo tackles, a season-high four pass deflections, and intercepted two pass attempts by quarterback Kevin Kolb in the Dolphins' 24–21 overtime loss at the Arizona Cardinals in Week 4.
 This game marked Smith's first career game with multiple interceptions.
 The following week, he collected a season-high eight combined tackles (six solo) and a pass deflection during a 17–13 victory at the Cincinnati Bengals in Week 5.
 Smith finished the 2012 season with 59 combined tackles (52 solo), 12 passes defensed, and two interceptions in 16 games and 16 starts.
 He received an overall grade of 68.3 from Pro Football Focus and ranked 66th among all qualifying cornerbacks in 2012.